areaDetector/aravisGigE/README.md

 You are now ready to build the module.

-  * Modify configure/RELEASE
+  * Modify configure/RELEASE.local
-    * If you have glib >= 2.26 then comment out GLIBPREFIX, otherwise download and install glib and set that macro to the install prefix you used.
+    * If you have glib >= 2.26 then comment out GLIBPREFIX, otherwise download and install glib and set the GLIBPREFIX macro to the install prefix you used.
 If you are installing 64-bit then please make sure you configure and install glib with the option --libdir=$GLIBPREFIX/lib64
     * Set AREADETECTOR to the path of areaDetector 1-6 or 1-7beta
   * Type make
   * Run bin/linux-x86/arv-tool-0.2 to see GigE visible devices